harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 	busco -f -m genome -i /projects/nano_diagnostics/$Data -o 2 -l leotiomycetes_odb10; cd /projects/nano_diagnostics; done
 ```
+For comparison purposes BUSCO was also run on a number of other species downloaded from NCBI; the published P.leucotricha genome, the yeast genome and the apple genome.
 ```bash
 conda activate BUSCO
 for assembly in $(echo assembly/genome/NCBI/erysiphales/P_leocotricha/JAATOF01.1.fa); do